 Being an A.R.T.
 Guide requires a minimum two-year commitment, but every effort is made to accommodate volunteers’ schedules.

 The training schedule is structured like an academic year, taking place during both fall and spring semesters, with breaks during the winter and summer months.
-Bimonthly trainings are held on Tuesday mornings and Wednesday evenings.
-Most classes are recorded.
+Trainings are held on Tuesday mornings and Wednesday evenings.
+Some classes are recorded.

-Guides are responsible for a minimum of 12 tours per calendar year.
-Most guides lead at least two tours per month.
+Guides are responsible for a minimum of 12 tours annually.

 Questions?